When it Comes to Your Freedom,

 As Orange County’s leading domestic violence law firm, we have just the right Orange County elder abuse lawyers to help clear your name if you are accused.
 Marlin G. Stapleton, Jr. and Scott Henry have nearly four decades of experience.
-Aggressive and knowledgeable with a reputation for excellence, their goal is get you the verdict you want.
+Aggressive and knowledgeable with a reputation for excellence, their goal is to get you the verdict you want.
 They begin by helping you understand elder abuse laws and the process from accusation to having your name cleared.
+For a free consultation, call the Law Office of Scott Henry at (714) 294-0599.

 What is Elder Abuse?